TestSubjector/testsubjector.github.io/_posts/2017-11-12-Setting-Up-TensorFlow-On-Julia.md

 Now if you want to use the shiny Nvidia graphics card i.e use *TensorFlow with GPU enabled*, there's going to be a bit of pain.
 In the range of possible scenarios, you could faces problems ranging from lower screen resolution to a flickering screen to a complete black screen.

 + The tricky thing is there's no one-shot cure to this problem.
 Here's the standard method -
-` sudo add-apt-repository ppa:graphics-drivers/ppa `
+`sudo add-apt-repository ppa:graphics-drivers/ppa`
-` sudo apt-get update`
+`sudo apt-get update`
-` sudo apt-get install nvidia-current`
+`sudo apt-get install nvidia-current`
-` sudo reboot`
+`sudo reboot`
 You'll be asked to enter a password to disable the secure boot after login.
 Be careful to not forget the password, in case of problems it can come handy.
 If you do face problems and are not sure what to do, don't panic.
 Try to access the [TTY](https://askubuntu.com/questions/66195/what-is-a-tty-and-how-do-i-access-a-tty) and type in the following command to get back to how things were before -
-` sudo apt-get purge nvidia-current`
+`sudo apt-get purge nvidia-current`
-` sudo reboot `
+`sudo reboot `

 + Right, as I said, different people with different setups + hardware + driver version will face different problems.
 The thing that worked for me personally (after hours of successive install and purge cycles) was to install the drivers not from the command line but from the GUI of the Additional Drivers application.
 I simply selected the version(381) I wanted (select the circle on the left), which it automatically installed.
-Then, Reboot -> disable secure boot -> voila!
+Then, Reboot -> disable secure boot -> Voila!
 Only thing I can say is, good luck with this step.